JuliaHPC/juliahpc.github.io/website/user_faq.md

 This compiles all functions (`clone_all`) for Intel Skylake (`skylake-avx512`), AMD Zen 2 (`znver2`), and a generic fallback (`generic`).

+For more information, see [this section of the Julia documentation](https://docs.julialang.org/en/v1/manual/environment-variables/#JULIA_CPU_TARGET) and [this section of the developer documentation](https://docs.julialang.org/en/v1/devdocs/sysimg/#Specifying-multiple-system-image-targets).

 [⤴ _**back to Content**_](#content)

 ## Should I use Distributed.jl or MPI.jl for large-scale parallelism?